gabeguio/qr-code-raffle-app/README.md

 _Image 4: Scanner Can View All Visitors and Raffle Select a Random Visitor_

 ![Grand Prize Selector](resources/readme-images/grand-prize.png)
-_Image 5: Organizers Can Select Select a Winner Based On Unique Number of Sponsors Visited_
+_Image 5: Organizers Can Select a Random Winner Based On Unique Number of Sponsors Visited_